Toki Pona: Vocabulary history

 Body parts in Toki Pona.
-The words oko, uta, lawa, luka, and noka have Slavic, particularly Serbo-Croatian roots: oko, usta, glava, ruka, and noga.
+The words oko, uta, lawa, luka, and noka have Slavic, particularly Serbo-Croatian, roots: oko, usta, glava, ruka, and noga.

 Some words have obsolete synonyms.
 For example, nena replaced kapa (protuberance) early in the language's development for unknown reasons.
 Later, the pronoun ona replaced iki (he, she, it, they), which was sometimes confused with ike (bad).
 Similarly, ali was added as an alternative to ale (all) to avoid confusion with ala (no, not) among people who reduce unstressed vowels, though both forms are still used.

 Originally, oko meant eye and lukin was used as a verb to see.
 In Toki Pona: The Language of Good, the meanings were merged into lukin, oko being the alternative.

 Words that were simply removed from the lexicon include leko (block, stairs), monsuta (monster, fear), majuna (old), kipisi (cut), and pata (sibling).
 These words were considered outdated because they were not included in the official book.
-However, oko, leko, monsuta, and kipisi retained enough usage in the community that they were re-included in the lexicon as nimi ku suli in Toki Pona Dictionary.
+However, oko, leko, monsuta, and kipisi retained enough usage in the community that they were re-included in the lexicon as nimi ku suli (lit. 'major Toki Pona Dictionary words') in Toki Pona Dictionary.

 Besides nena and ona, which replaced existing words, a few words were added to the original 118: pan (grain, bread, pasta, rice), esun (market, shop, trade), alasa (hunt, gather), and namako (extra, additional, spice), another word for sin (new, fresh).

 Provenance

-Origin of the Toki Pona words by language.
-Obsolete words are not included.

 Most Toki Pona words come from English, Tok Pisin, Finnish, Georgian, Dutch, Acadian French, Esperanto, and Serbo-Croatian, with a few from Chinese (Mandarin and Cantonese).

 Many of these derivations are transparent.
 For example, toki (speech, language) is similar to Tok Pisin tok and its English source talk, while pona (good, positive), from Esperanto bona, reflects generic Romance bon, buona, English bonus, etc. However, the changes in pronunciation required by the simple phonetic system often make the origins of other words more difficult to see.
 The word lape (sleep, rest), for example, comes from Dutch slapen and is cognate with English sleep; kijetesantakalu (any animal from the superfamily Musteloidea) from Finnish kierteishäntäkarhu; kepeken (use) is somewhat distorted from Dutch gebruiken, and akesi from hagedis (lizard) is scarcely recognizable.
 (Because *ti is an illegal syllable in Toki Pona, Dutch di becomes si.)

 Although only 14 words (12%) are listed as derived from English, a large number of the Tok Pisin, Esperanto, and other words are transparently cognate with English, raising the English-friendly portion of the vocabulary to about 30%.
 The portions of the lexicon from other languages are 15% Tok Pisin, 14% Finnish, 14% Esperanto, 12% Serbo-Croatian, 10% Acadian French, 9% Dutch, 8% Georgian, 5% Mandarin, 3% Cantonese; one word each from Welsh, Tongan (an English borrowing) and Akan, four phonesthetic words (two which are found in English, one from Japanese, and one which was made up); and one other made-up word (the grammatical particle e).